We believe in the power of art to transform spaces.

 The Galvez Garden offers Artist-in-Residency opportunities for creative experimentation and expression in the areas of environmental art, green architecture, and community gardening.

 Southern artists with interests experimenting in green architecture, environmental art installations, or hosting workshops connecting art and nature are encouraged to apply for our residency program.
-Examples of projects include conducting a workshop for the community on site or creating nature inspired or environmentally focused artist installations at the garden.
+Examples of projects include conducting a workshop for the community on site or creating nature inspired or environmentally focused art installations at the garden.

 The NOLA Artist Incubator is a 501(c)(3) nonprofit.
 All donations are tax deductible and donation receipts are available.